snyk-labs/docker-goof/README.md

 ### User-introduced / Dockerfile Vulnerability

-This screenshot shows an image introduced by a user in their Dockerfile and highlights the exact command that introduced the vulnerability
+This screenshot shows an image introduced by a user in their Dockerfile and highlights the exact command that introduced the vulnerability, with the "Introduced in your Dockerfile by ..." line

 ![User-introduced / Dockerfile vulnerability screenshot](screenshots/user_introduced_vulnerability.png "User-introduced / Dockerfile Vulnerability")